cosmos/cosmos-sdk/docs/sdk/core/app3.md

 We use this `Keeper` paradigm extensively in the SDK as the way to define what kind of functionality each module gets access to.
 In particular, we try to follow the *principle of least authority*.
-Rather than providing full blown access to the `KVStore` or the `AccountMapper`, we restrict access to a small number of functions that do very specific things.
+Decher than providing full blown access to the `KVStore` or the `AccountMapper`, we restrict access to a small number of functions that do very specific things.

 ## App3